Ripjetski6502/MrPaint/README.md

 -Useful Functions

 Many functions are included to help speed up the drawing process.
-Such as: Wiping a line to the left or right, or the entire line; inspecting a character; centering a row; filling a column or row with a character; filling the background, etc.
+Such as: Wiping a line to the left or right, or the entire line; inspecting a character; centering a row; filling a column or row with a character; filling the background, many block operations, etc.

 -Simple Operation